tiprankstipranks

 We are subject to a significant number of privacy and data protection laws and regulations globally, many of which place restrictions on our ability to transfer, access and use personal data across our business.

-The legislative and regulatory landscape for privacy and data protection continues to evolve.
-The GDPR and related implementing laws in individual EU or the Member States of the European Economic Area ("EEA") govern the collection and use of personal health data and other personal data in the EU.
+The legislative and regulatory landscape for privacy, data protection and artificial intelligence ("AI") continues to evolve.
+The GDPR and related implementing laws in individual EU or the Member States of the European Economic Area (the "EEA"), as well as similar legislation in the United Kingdom, govern the collection and use of personal health data and other personal data in the EU.
 The GDPR increased responsibility and liability in relation to personal data that we process.
 It also imposes several obligations and restrictions on the ability to process (which includes collection, storage and access, analysis, and transfer of) personal data, including health data from clinical trials and adverse event reporting.
 The GDPR also includes requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals prior to processing their personal data or personal health data, potential notification of personal data breaches to the national data protection authorities, potential consultation obligations to national data protection authorities for certain high-risk data processing, and the security and confidentiality of the personal data.
 There are also accountability requirements, such as maintaining a record of data processing, conducting data protection impact assessments and appointing data protection officers.
 Further, the GDPR prohibits the transfer of personal data to countries outside of the EEA that are not considered by the European Commission to provide an adequate level of data protection, including to the United States, except if the data controller meets very specific requirements.
 Failure to comply with the requirements of the GDPR and the related national data protection laws of the EU Member States may result in significant monetary fines and other administrative penalties as well as civil liability claims from individuals whose personal data was processed.
 Data protection authorities from the different EU Member States may still enforce the GDPR differently, reflecting variations that arise under national-level regulations and guidelines (e.g., labor laws, processing of national identification numbers), which adds to the complexity of processing personal data in the EU.
 Guidance at both EU level and at the national level in individual EU Member States concerning implementation and compliance practices is often updated or otherwise revised, resulting in a challenging regulatory environment.
 There is, moreover, a growing trend towards required public disclosure of clinical trial data in the EU, which adds to the complexity of obligations relating to processing health data from clinical trials.
 Failing to comply with these obligations could lead to government enforcement actions and significant penalties against us, harm to our reputation, and adversely impact our business and operating results.
 The uncertainty regarding the interplay between different regulatory frameworks further adds to the complexity that we face with regard to data protection regulation.
-Additional laws and regulations enacted in the United States, Europe, Asia and Latin America have increased enforcement and litigation activity in the United States and other developed markets, as well as increased regulatory cooperation among privacy authorities globally.
-The data protection regulatory environment in China has been evolving quickly, including regulations regarding cross-border transfers of personal data (CBDT).
-These laws, including the PIPL, regulate the processing of personal information and increase obligations on companies to protect and safeguard information.
-These regulations also require organizations to evaluate cross-border transfer of personal information and may require localization of certain data if specific conditions are met.
-We have adopted a comprehensive global privacy program to help manage these evolving risks, adjust to the changing regulatory landscape and facilitate the transfer of personal information across international borders.
+Additional laws and regulations enacted in the United States, Canada, the United Kingdom, Australia, Asia and Latin America have increased enforcement and litigation activity in the United States and other developed markets, as well as increased regulatory cooperation among privacy authorities globally.
+The data protection regulatory environment in China has been evolving quickly, including regulations regarding cross-border transfers of personal data ("CBDT").
+These laws, including the PIPL, regulate the processing of personal information and increase obligations on companies to protect and safeguard personal information.
+These regulations also require organizations to evaluate CBDTs and may require localization of certain data.
+If we fail to effectively adjust to the changing regulatory landscape and comply with applicable laws and regulations in our operating regions, our business, prospects, financial condition and operating results would be materially and adversely affected.
+In addition to the foregoing, AI-based solutions, including generative AI, are increasingly being used in the pharmaceutical industry, including by us, and we expect to use other systems and tools that incorporate AI-based technologies in the future.
+The use of AI solutions by our employees or third parties on which we rely could lead to the public disclosure of confidential information (including personal data or proprietary information) in contravention of our internal policies, data protection or other applicable laws, or contractual requirements.
+The misuse of AI solutions could also result in unauthorized access and use of personal data of our employees, clinical trial participants, collaborators, or other third parties.
+In addition, the legal and regulatory landscape surrounding AI technologies is rapidly evolving and uncertain, including in the areas of intellectual property, cybersecurity, and privacy and data protection.
+Compliance with these new or changing laws, regulations or industry standards relating to AI may impose significant operational costs or otherwise negatively impact our business.
+We have adopted a comprehensive global privacy program to help manage these evolving risks, adjust to the changing regulatory landscape and facilitate CBDTs.
+Any failure by us, or our third-party vendors, to comply with applicable data privacy and security laws may lead to government enforcement actions and private litigation, which could result in financial, legal, business, and reputational harm to us and could have a material adverse effect on our business, results of operations, and financial condition.

 Production